YJDoc2/The-Transpiler-Project/project.md

 Add print action...and input action <br />
 \# test2.c transpiled from test2.tpp for testing print and input funtion (variables and literals) Add string declaration. <br />
+Add function declaration and scoping<br />
+\# test3.c transpiled from test3.tpp for testing function declaration and scoping (variables and literals)
+<strong>test1.ttp test2.ttp do not work from here on as top level statements can only be declarations or fn def. </strong><br />
+Added function params varification (for fns declared before as well as later , but no declarations) <br />
+\# test4.c transpiled from test4.tpp for testing function param varifications
+<strong>Does not verify for return type yet </strong>

+## Stage 3

+add expression and multiple declaration.<br />
+Parse Function...all kind...(?)(What did I meant by this ???)<br/>
 make header file generating function , gnerate header file after successful code compiling.<br />
-Add fn declaration and cross verification.

-## Stage 4

-add expression and multiple declaration.
-Parse Function...all kind...(?)